testing-library/jasmine-dom/README.md

 To perform a case-insensitive match, you can use a `RegExp` with the `/i` modifier.

-To perform a partial match, you can pass a `RegExp` or use `expect.stringContaining("partial string")`.
+To perform a partial match, you can pass a `RegExp`.

 #### Examples